 - The San Francisco Renaissance: The 1950s Ethos of the Left Coast

-The 2022 Kerouac Centennial Tour will initially focus on the West Coast, from San Diego to Seattle with stops in Los Angeles, the Central Coast of California, the SF Bay Area, and Portland.
-March will find us in Jack Kerouac’s hometown of Lowell, Massachusetts, celebrating Kerouac’s 100th birthday on March 12th.
-We’ll be back on the West Coast for the summer, and then return to Lowell and the East Coast by October, 2022, for the Lowell Celebrates Kerouac Festival, remembering Kerouac on the anniversary of his death, October 21, 1969.
+Through the summer, the Beat Museum’s 2022 Kerouac Centennial Tour will focus on the entire West Coast, from San Diego to Seattle with stops in Los Angeles, the Central Coast of California, the San Francisco Bay Area, and Portland.
+In September the Beat Museum on Wheels will travel across the USA to the East Coast with stops in major US Cities including Tulsa, St. Louis, and Chicago.
+Eventually it will arrive in Kerouac’s hometown of Lowell, Massachusetts for the Lowell Celebrates Kerouac Festival, remembering Jack Kerouac on the anniversary of his death, October 21, 1969.
+Continued stops in New York, Pennsylvania, Ohio and Maryland will follow.
+The Beat Museum on Wheels is part mobile museum, and part stage presentation.

 Read the Press Release (PDF)